M.S.W., Columbia University

 B.S.W., George Mason University

 Tommy Buckley is a doctoral candidate at Virginia Commonwealth University School of Social Work.
 His academic and professional careers have consistently focused on the field of aging and working with older adults.
-His research interests focus on models of long term care services for older adults, aging in place, the wellbeing of gerontological service providers, and the impact of climate change and natural disasters on the mental health of older adults.
+His research interests focus on the role of community on quality of life of and well-being of older adults, the impact of climate change and natural disasters on the mental health of older adults, models of long term care services for older adults, aging in place, and the wellbeing of gerontological service providers.
+His dissertation topic is on sense of community and quality of life of older adults in Puerto Rico two years after Hurricane Maria.

 Buckley earned his Bachelor of Social Work from George Mason University, where he completed field placements at a senior center and a hospice agency.
 After receiving his B.S.W., he worked for a year with a mental health agency that worked with community-dwelling older adults.
 He then earned his Master of Social Work from Columbia University School of Social Work, where he specialized in social enterprise administration and aging.
 While at Columbia, he completed his field placement at the Program Planning division at the New York City Department for the Aging.
 During this field placement, he worked on a project that studied the mental health and social service needs of older adults in New York City who were affected by Superstorm Sandy.